Weecha/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
 11. There are 10 types of people in the world -- Those who understand binary, and those who don't
-12. Combination-> Create a script that prints all possible combinations of two letters, except oo
+12. Combination-> Create a script that prints all possible combinations of two letters, except oo 13.Write a script that prints a number with two decimal places, followed by a new line.